Cheesewaffly/COMPFEST14-CTF-Writeups/B-Ranger/README.md

 Let's export all of them!
 And since we know the byte ranges of the png chunks from the HTTP info, let's also export the HTTP info in ```File > Export Packet Dissections > As Plain Text...```.

-Now we have the png chunks and the HTTP info.
-Let's make a game plan.
+Now we have the png chunks and the HTTP info, let's make a game plan.

 The plan is to identify where each png chunks belong in the final png file.
+And then we reconstruct the final png file using the png chunks that we have!

 Let's try it with the png_1.png's first.

 First step is to rename the png chunks to their byte ranges.